Door County Lighthouse Festival

 This impressive bright red, eye-catching structure is nearly impossible to miss from both land and sea.
 Its brilliant color has made it a sight to behold since its construction in 1882.

 In 1899, it received its tower light and then was automated in 1972.
 Today, the Sturgeon Bay Canal North Pierhead Light sits on the fully operational U.S. Coast Guard Station on Lake Michigan.
 Visitors are not permitted into the tower, but you are more than welcome to explore the lower-level break wall.
-And you can explore other areas of Sturgeon Bay Ship Canal.
+The light is accessed by parking in the lot near the station’s gate, then following the driveway to the seawall.
+You can also explore other areas of Sturgeon Bay Ship Canal.

 5. Sherwood Point Lighthouse